learnbyexample/py_regular_expressions/exercises/Exercises.md

 # Escaping metacharacters

-**a)** Transform given input strings to expected output using same logic on both strings.
+**a)** Transform the given input strings to the expected output using same logic on both strings.

 ```ruby
 >>> str1 = '(9-2)*5+qty/3'